 - This may be normal Windows behavior.
-Background processing can affect response time. - Certain background operations (such as a virus-scanning program) can affect performance. - Press CTRL+ALT+DEL to see if an application is not responding. - Restart the computer: click Start, Shut Down (or Turn Off Computer), Restart. - Some file browsers respond slowly while processing graphics or waiting for broken network connections to time out. - If the computer's hard disk drive frequently runs (as indicated by the hard drive light on the front of the computer) while the computer appears to be paused or running slowly, Windows is likely spending excess time writing to its swap file on the computer's hard disk.
+Background processing can affect response time - Certain background operations (such as a virus-scanning program) can affect performance. - Press CTRL+ALT+DEL to see if an application is not responding. - Restart the computer: click Start, Shut Down (or Turn Off Computer), Restart. - Some file browsers respond slowly while processing graphics or waiting for broken network connections to time out.

+- If the computer's hard disk drive frequently runs (as indicated by the hard drive light on the front of the computer) while the computer appears to be paused or running slowly, Windows is likely spending excess time writing to its swap file on the computer's hard disk.
 If this occurs frequently, consider installing additional memory. - Check the amount of available free disk space.
 Delete temporary and unneeded files. - Check settings in the BIOS Setup utility: - 1.
 Click Start, Shut Down (or Turn Off Computer), Restart. - 2.
 When the HP logo appears, press F2 to enter BIOS Setup. - 3.
-If the problem occurs only on battery power, turn off Smart CPU Mode in the Power menu.

-- 4. From the Power menu, set the Power Management Mode to Max.
-Performance. - 5.
+From the Power menu, set the Power Management Mode to Max.
+Performance. - 4.
 Press F10 to save and exit BIOS Setup.